noccu/veera/README.md

 **Current features:**

-- Track, search, and filter supplies.
+- JST and countdown timers.
-- Track, filter, and insta-host raids.
+- Track and filter supplies and raids, with quick-hosting.
 - Plan & follow up on weapon crafts.
 - Real-time battle statistics for team and characters.
 - Analyze GW area honors for betting.
 (RIP)
-- Show quest/raid drops and nightmare triggers for faster navigation/repeating.
+- Show immediate quest/raid drops and nightmare triggers.
-- Display and track currencies, tickets, pendants, etc. ~~A little shaky right now.~~
+- Display and track currencies, tickets, pendants, etc.
 - Tooltips with farm locations for commonly used craft items.

 # Disclaimer